 We recognize the urgent need for our country to produce science-literate citizens and skilled, knowledgeable workers to meet the demands of our high-tech industries.
 We’ve seen firsthand how effective students can be when challenged to inquire, design and investigate scientific and engineering concepts through experimentation.
 Participation in science fairs helps students to improve their science skills and literacy while inspiring them to consider careers in science and engineering.

 The OCSEF works to support these science students, their teachers, and their families by providing opportunities to experience experimental science.
-This is accomplished through our OCSEF competition held each Spring at the Orange County Fairgrounds.
-Here students exhibit their work and discuss their discoveries with volunteer judges who are experts in their field, and compete for a variety of monetary and special awards.
-Many of the best exhibits are then selected to enter the California State Science Fair, a group of middle school students are invited to compete in the Broadcom MASTERS competition, and a select number of high school students enter the Intel International Science and Engineering Fair.
+This is accomplished through our OCSEF competition held each year in early Spring with virtual judging.
+Students exhibit their work digitally, discuss their discoveries with volunteer judges who are experts in their field, and compete for a variety of monetary and special awards.
+All projects are celebrated at our in-person awards ceremony where board awards in each category and special awards are announced.
+Many of the best middle & high school projects are then selected to enter the California Science and Engineering Fair.
+A group of middle school students are invited to compete in the Thermo Fisher Junior Innovators Challenge, and in some years a select number of high school students are chosen to represent OCSEF at the Regeneron International Science and Engineering Fair.